winsrewu/multithread_downloading_proxy_for_gradle/readme.md

 It's quite unstable and may cause failures, random 404/500 errors, SSL handshake errors, etc. If any issue occurs, disable it immediately.

 Cache can be enabled with --with-cache parameter.
 By default it sets 24-hour cache for certain files, see configs.py for details.
+History can be enabled with --with-history parameter.
+It records traffic and dumps it to /log when closed.

 Refer to init.py to import CA certificates.
 Note: CA certificate import is optional and only required when using as system proxy.
 It's potentially dangerous - recommended to remove after use.